History: The Struggle for Liberty

 Now, I want to talk about something about the situation in regard to liberty in the present day.
 Hayek, I think, was quite right when he said in the last years of his life that socialism is essentially dead.
 He’s talking about the traditional standard socialist program—the nationalization of industry and central economic planning.
 Now we know—with the fall of communism in Russia and Eastern Europe, and what’s happening in China—that no serious person now defends the idea of central economic planning and nationalization of industry as the road to prosperity.

 So it is the case that traditional socialism has gone into oblivion.
 Hayek said, however, that socialism is being replaced by the welfare state and this certainly is the case.11 Discussing the welfare state brings us back to the discussion of the origins of liberalism, because liberalism, arising in the eighteenth century, faced, as we know, absolutism and mercantilism.
 But, it is not as well known that liberalism faced—especially on the continent of Europe—a welfare state in the version of that time.
 It was called, oddly enough, the, Polizeistaat, that is, “police state.”
 But, the term meant “police” in the sense of regulation by the government.
 There’s a great literature on the history of the welfare state: for example, a book by a man named Reinhold August Dorwart from Harvard University Press.12 Dorwart distinguishes three stages of the welfare state.
 The first was the welfare state that came into existence with so-called enlightened despotism of the early modern period.
 That existed in France, the German states, the Austrian states, and above all, Prussia.
 There were treatises written for the government bureaucrats who were going to be regulating agriculture industry, setting up hospitals, setting up educational institutions, insane asylums, operating the poor laws, and all the sort of things that were supposed to be helping people through the different welfare organizations.
-These treatises written for the bureaucrats—who studied in universities—and explained that the aim of the enlightened prince is the happiness and welfare of his people.
+These treatises were written for the bureaucrats—who studied in universities—and explained that the aim of the enlightened prince is the happiness and welfare of his people.
 It’s the government’s job to look after this and to do everything the state can to extend and expand the people’s happiness and their welfare.

-The greatest book written in Germany on liberalism before the rise of the Austrian school is The Limits of State Action, by the great German philosopher Wilhelm von Humboldt.13 He has, as a quotation at the beginning of his book, something from one of the French physiocrats—the elder Mirabeau—who lashed out against “the rage to govern, which is the most disastrous disease of modern governments.”14 What was this rage to govern?
+The greatest book written in Germany on liberalism before the rise of the Austrian school is The Limits of State Action by the great German philosopher Wilhelm von Humboldt.13 He has, as a quotation at the beginning of his book, something from one of the French physiocrats—the elder Mirabeau—who lashed out against “the rage to govern, which is the most disastrous disease of modern governments.”14 What was this rage to govern?
 It was the welfare state that was coming into existence.

 (One reason, by the way, why the philosopher Immanuel Kant says that happiness cannot be the aim of ethics and, by implication, of government action, is he was an opponent of the Prussian welfare state.
 As Kant put it, justice, not happiness, has to be the aim of policy.)15